Super Mario Party: Gameplay

-Super Mario Party returns to the traditional turn-based Mario Party-style of gameplay for the first time in over a decade, a format that had remained absent from home console entries ever since Mario Party 9.
+Super Mario Party returns to the traditional turn-based Mario Party-style of gameplay for the first time in over a decade.
+This format had remained absent from home console entries since Mario Party 9.
 The game is played with one Joy-Con controller per player, with other players needing additional controllers for multiplayer.
+In the game's story, Mario and his friends hold a party to determine who should be the Super Star.
+Bowser appears, with Bowser Jr., arguing that he could also be the Super Star.
+Toad, Toadette and Kamek are appointed as judges and the party begins.

 The standard game mode, "Mario Party", features up to four players taking turns independently navigating the game board.
 Upon the player's turn, a dice block is rolled to determine how many spaces the player moves on the board, and items collected can be used to alter how many spaces the player can move.
 Each space has a unique function, such as blue and red spaces giving and taking three coins respectively, and good luck and bad luck spaces granting the player helpful or unhelpful consequences.

-After each player takes their turn, everyone competes in a minigame which awards coins based on their placement.
+After each player takes their turn, everyone competes in a minigame that awards coins based on their placement.
 Minigames vary with rules and playstyle, such as 4-player free-for-alls, 2-on-2 or 1-on-3 matchups, or utilizing motion controls or HD Rumble.
-There are 80 minigames in total across all game modes, and they can all be played independently of the game board in the Free Play section.
+There are 80 minigames in total across all game modes where the objects are colored according to Mario Party 7's color code, and they can all be played independently of the game board in the Free Play section.

 One star is located in a random location at a time; any player who reaches it can spend ten coins to purchase it.
 The player who has the most stars and coins by the end of the game wins.
 Coins can additionally be spent on one-use items to give the player certain advantages on the board, such as adding to one's own dice roll, subtracting from another player's dice roll, or using a golden pipe to be taken directly to the star.

 One major difference compared to previous home console entries is the introduction of character-specific dice blocks: each character has a unique alternative dice block that has a different selection of numbers compared to the standard dice block, including a slightly higher chance of 3's (Mario), rolling only even numbers (Peach), and having a decent chance for a high roll but an equally likely chance to lose coins (Bowser).
 Another major difference is the incorporation of the ally system from the Nintendo 3DS game Mario Party: Star Rush, wherein each player can recruit up to three allies from the roster.
-These allies can add additional rolls to the player's dice block, lend the player their character-specific dice block for the duration of the game, and can appear as assistance in some of the minigames.
+These allies can add additional rolls to the player's dice block, lend the player their character-specific dice block for the duration of the game, and appear as assistance in some of the minigames.